robinucar/Bank_Ruby/week-10/Bank_Ruby/README.md

 As a bank,
 So that I don't lose money,
-I won't let customers withdraw if withdraw amount is more than balance amount.
+I won't let customers withdraw if balance is less than withdraw amount.

 As a bank customer,